edgar-code-repository/avro-schema-generation/README.md

 AVRO SCHEMA GENERATION
 --------------------------------------------------------------------------------------------------

-This is a simple example that shows how to generate an Avro Schema from a coupleof Java classes.
+This is a simple example that shows how to generate an Avro Schema from a couple of Java classes.

 --------------------------------------------------------------------------------------------------